Activists, progressives demand reversal of parliamentarian ruling against amnesty provision

 Democrats could try to fire Ms. MacDonough and find a more pliable parliamentarian.
 Republicans took that approach after a ruling they didn’t like when they controlled the chamber two decades ago.

-And some Democrats renewed their call to defang the filibuster, which would eliminate the need to use the convoluted budget reconciliation process to pass bills by majority vote.
+Some Democrats renewed their call to defang the filibuster, which would eliminate the need to use the convoluted budget reconciliation process to pass bills by majority vote.

 Republicans said Ms. MacDonough got it right in her decision.

-Sen. Charles E. Grassley of Iowa, the top Republican on the Judiciary Committee, said immigration is such a big issue that it shouldn’t be tucked inside a budget debate as if it were just another spending proposal.
+Sen. Chuck of Iowa, the top Republican on the Judiciary Committee, said immigration is such a big issue that it shouldn’t be tucked inside a budget debate as if it were just another spending proposal.

-“At its core, the issue of immigration is about the policies we put in place to give people from around the world one of the most meaningful and precious gifts we can give – the right to legally establish your life here and, in many cases, pursue American citizenship,” he said.
+“At its core, the issue of immigration is about the policies we put in place to give people from around the world one of the most meaningful and precious gifts we can give: the right to legally establish your life here and, in many cases, pursue American citizenship,” he said.

-He also said Democrats could make the situation much easier by curtailing their appetite for amnesty and limiting the pool of people they want to legalize.
+He said Democrats could make the situation much easier by curtailing their appetite for amnesty and limiting the pool of people they want to legalize.

-A deal to grant a path to citizenship to illegal immigrant “Dreamers,” those who came to the U.S. as children and who are considered the most sympathetic cases, could be had rather easily if it is coupled with border security, GOP lawmakers said.
+A deal to grant a path to citizenship to illegal immigrant “Dreamers,” those who came to the U.S. as children and who are considered the most sympathetic cases, could be had easily if it is coupled with border security, Republican lawmakers said.

-Activists said that’s not good enough.
+Activists said that’s not enough.

-They see a chance to grant citizenship rights to Dreamers, those here under Temporary Protected Status and those deemed “essential” workers — a pool of people that could range from 6 million to 8 million.
+They see a chance to grant citizenship rights to Dreamers, those here under the Temporary Protected Status program and those deemed “essential” workers — a pool of people that could range from 6 million to 8 million.

-And the version of the proposal that cleared the House Judiciary Committee last week did not include new border security or enforcement measures.
+The version of the proposal that cleared the House Judiciary Committee last week did not include border security or enforcement measures.

 • Haris Alic contributed to this article.